vanHeemstraSystems/components/examples/temp-webpack-example/README.md

-# webpack-headstart
+# components
-Webpack - Headstart
+Components

 Based on https://webpack.github.io/docs/tutorials/getting-started/

-Run the project like so:
+Build the project like so:

-$ webpack
+$ npm build

 Open src/www/index.html in your browser.
 It should display "It works from content.js".